isprojects/mstform/README.md

   contains a decimal number with a maximum `maxDigits` before the period and a maximum of `decimalPlaces` after the period.

-Arrays:
+### Arrays

-* `converters.stringArray`: raw value is an array of strings. value is an observable array of strings.
+`converters.stringArray`: raw value is an array of strings. value is an observable array of strings.

-Models:
+### Models

-* `converters.model(Model)`: does not do any conversion (model instance goes in, model instance comes out), but allows you to specify that a MST model comes in as a raw value and is the value.
+`converters.model(Model)`: does not do any conversion (model instance goes in, model instance comes out), but allows you to specify that a MST model comes in as a raw value and is the value.
 Typescript will be happy.

-Utility:
+### Maybe

-* `converters.maybe(converter)`: This works on converters that convert raw string values as well as converters that deal with MST nodes.
+`converters.maybe(converter)`: This works on converters that convert raw string values as well as converters that deal with MST nodes.

 When you wrap it around any converter that takes a raw string value, the empty value is accepted and converted into `null`.
 This allows you to model empty values.

 It can also be wrapped around a `model` converter, in which case it now accepts empty.
 This is handy when you have a `types.maybe(types.reference())` in MST.

-* `converters.object`: this accept any object as raw value and returns it,
+### Object

-  including `null`.
+`converters.object`: this accept any object as raw value and returns it, including `null`.
 Prefer `converters.model` if you can.

 ## Saving and server errors